-Among Powered for Patients’ top priorities is creating and promoting best practices that safeguard emergency power and expedite response when emergency power is threatened at a critical healthcare facility.
+Since its creation in 2014, Powered for Patients has worked to develop and promote best practices that safeguard emergency power in critical healthcare facilities and expedite public and private sector response when emergency power is threatened at these facilities during a power outage.

-This new protocol, and other best practices, were also highlighted in Roadmap to Resiliency, a white paper co-authored by Powered for Patients and the American Society for Healthcare Engineering.
+This new protocol, and other best practices, were highlighted in Roadmap to Resiliency, a white paper co-authored by Powered for Patients and the American Society for Healthcare Engineering published in 2017.
 The white paper chronicled threats to emergency power over the course of many disasters and detailed a number of advanced technologies that enhance emergency power resiliency.

 As P4P examined other ways to accelerate emergency power threat reporting and response, P4P project director Eric Cote focused on the growing use by hospitals of fault detection and diagnostic (FDD) technology, which is connected to an emergency power system much like a heart monitor is connected to a patient.
 FDD-equipped hospitals could obtain automated, real time alerts anytime their emergency power system turned on, or experienced a mechanical problem while operating.